deis/deis/docs/managing_deis/running-deis-without-ceph.rst

 We will not be using the database component in the Ceph-less cluster, and will instead rely on an external database.

-Controller
-^^^^^^^^^^

-The :ref:`controller` component hosts the API that the Deis CLI consumes.
-The controller mounts the same Ceph filesystem that the logger writes to.
-When users run ``deis logs`` to view an application's log files, the controller reads from this shared filesystem.

-A Ceph-less cluster will not store logs (instead sending them to an external service), so the ``deis logs`` command will not work for users.

 Registry
 ^^^^^^^^